nextmv-io/sdk/templates/mip-incentive-allocation/README.md

-# Nextmv MIP budget allocation template
+# Nextmv MIP incentive allocation template

 This template demonstrates how to solve a Mixed Integer Programming problem using the open-source solver [HiGHS](https://github.com/ERGO-Code/HiGHS).
 To run